TheRoboticsClub/gsoc2023-Pawan_Wadhwani/docs/_posts/2023-08-03-coding-period-week9.md

 ## Plan for next week

 * Creation of drone interface
-* Finish migration of Rescue People exercise
+* Continue migration of Rescue People exercise